lyz-code/blue-book/docs/meta/meta.md

 something I've done.
 I need to document *at the same time* as I develop or learn.
 Furthermore, as I usually use incremental reading or work on several projects, I don't write one article, but improve several at the same time in a unordered way.
-That's why I embrace [Gwerns Long Content principle](https://www.gwern.net/About#long-content).
+That's why I embrace [Gwern's Long Content principle](https://www.gwern.net/About#long-content).

 The only drawback of this format is that I won't have an interesting RSS feed.
 You could go through the [git log](https://github.com/lyz-code/blue-book) but it doesn't make any sense.
-That's why I'm thinking of generating a monthly newsletter similar to Gwerns [Newsletters](https://www.gwern.net/tags/newsletter) or [Changelog](https://www.gwern.net/Changelog).
+That's why I'm thinking of generating a monthly newsletter similar to Gwern's [Newsletters](https://www.gwern.net/tags/newsletter) or [Changelog](https://www.gwern.net/Changelog).

 In 2016 I started writing in text files summaries of different concepts, how to